chrisputnam9/quixer/README.md

 *TO FILL IN*

 ## Full Local Development Setup
-This will not be needed for most contributors
+This will not be needed for most contributors (ie. not needed just to contribute a service - test that in config import instead)
  1. Install [Node](https://nodejs.org/en/)
  1. Install [Caddy](https://caddyserver.com/)
  1. Install [mkcert](https://github.com/FiloSottile/mkcert)